p2ppsr/bridgeport-docs/README.md

 ## 1. Set Up Repo and Billing

 You'll start by creating a GitHub repository for your new Bridge.
-You can fork the Starter Repo(TODO: link), then you'll want to install the [Bridgeport Deployment GitHub App](TODO: link) and head over to the Bridgeport Dashboard(TODO: link).
+You can fork the [Starter Repo](https://github.com/p2ppsr/hello-world-protocol), then you'll want to install the [Bridgeport Deployment GitHub App](https://github.com/apps/bridgeport-deployment/installations/new) and head over to the [Bridgeport Dashboard](https://bridgeport-dashboard.babbage.systems).

-To link your Bridge repo for auto-deployment, start by going to "New Bridge from GitHub" and paste in the link to your repo. **This will work even if your repo is private, as long as the Bridgeport Deployment app is installed.** No need for a public repo.
+To link your Bridge repo for auto-deployment, start by going to "Create Bridge" and paste in the link to your repo. **This will work even if your repo is private, as long as the Bridgeport Deployment app is installed.** No need for a public repo.

 Select "Generate New Bridge Private Key" and save the key to your computer, as it is important.
 Then, follow the instructions for updating `bridgeport.json` to authenticate ownership over the Bridge repo.
-Push the changes to your production branch (`master` by default), and click "Verify".
+Push the changes to your master branch, and view your new deployment from the Deployments page.

 Deposit some money into Bridgeport Dashboard to pay for the hosting of your bridges, then you will be ready to start working!
-Whenever you push to your configured production branch, your bridge will be updated live on Bridgeport.
+Whenever you push to your master branch, your bridge will be updated live on Bridgeport.

+## 2. Documentation for `bridgeport.json`

+The `bridgeport.json` file in the root of your repository is where you specify information about your Bridge.
+You should [read the docs here](BRIDGEPORT_JSON_SPEC.md).

-## 2. Writing Bridge Transformers
+## 3. Writing Bridge Transformers

 Bridgeport Bridge Transformers transform Bitcoin transactions into database operations.
 To get started, learn how to [write your first Bridge Transformer](TRANSFORMERS.md).

-## 3. Writing Bridge Readers
+## 4. Writing Bridge Readers

 Once you've written a Bridge Transformer for your use-case, it's time to make it useful with an API.
 Head over to the [Bridge Readers Tutorial](READERS.md) and create yourself a Bridge object!

-## Documentation for `bridgeport.json`

-The `bridgeport.json` file in the root of your repository is where you specify information about your Bridge.
-You can [read the docs here](BRIDGEPORT_JSON_SPEC.md).

 ## Using Bridgeport